 Zach dreamed of doing something in the healthcare field but found high school a tough slog.
 “I just didn’t work very well in the normal classroom setting,” he says.
 “All the general high school stuff just didn’t interest me whereas the medical stuff did.”

-Then Zach heard about Chisholm’s VCAL Nursing course, which allows Year 12 students to begin a Diploma of Nursing while also completing a Victorian Certificate of Applied Learning (VCAL), a practical alternative to the VCE.
+Then Zach heard about Chisholm’s VCAL (now called VCE Vocational Major) and Nursing course, which allows Year 12 students to begin a Diploma of Nursing while also completing a Victorian Certificate of Education.

 In his second year at Chisholm, Zach was able to complete his Diploma of Nursing and begin working at a hospital.
 Now, he’s studying the Bachelor of Nursing, which is offered at Chisholm in partnership with La Trobe University.

 Zach says he has no regrets about leaving high school early.
 “Even though most of my friends stayed and got the ATAR, very few of them have gone on to university,” he says.
 “But I’ll have a university degree soon.”

 Simon graduated from Year 12 with a “mid-range” ATAR that wasn’t high enough to get him into his preferred university course, a Bachelor of Accounting.
 But he was determined to keep studying.